Two injured in Keuka boat explosion

 Officials said there were no other injuries.

 The boat show’s boat parade scheduled for Saturday afternoon was cancelled as a result of the accident.
-Fries said the show is scheduled to continue Sunday as planned.
+Fries said the show was scheduled to continue Sunday as planned.

 Fries said his department was called out at 2:54 p.m.
 Saturday.
 The Steuben County Sheriff’s Boat Patrol was also at the scene and assisted with the recovery of the two victims from the water.

-Allard said the Steuben County Sheriff’s dive team will go back out with the Hammondsport Fire Department Sunday to recover what’s left of the boat and continue with the investigation.
+Allard said the Steuben County Sheriff’s dive team would go back out with the Hammondsport Fire Department Sunday to recover what’s left of the boat and continue with the investigation.